-NQF #3639 Clinician-Level and Clinician Group-Level Total Hip Arthroplasty and/or Total Knee Arthroplasty (THA and TKA) Patient-Reported Outcome-Based Performance Measure (PRO-PM) (Yale New Haven Health Services Corporation - Center for Outcomes Research and Evaluation [Yale CORE]): Recommended
+NQF #3639 Clinician-Level and Clinician Group-Level Total Hip Arthroplasty and/or Total Knee Arthroplasty (THA and TKA) Patient-Reported Outcome-Based Performance Measure (PRO-PM) (Yale New Haven Health Services Corporation - Center for Outcomes Research and Evaluation [Yale CORE]): Endorsed

 Description: This patient-reported outcome-based performance measure uses the same measure specifications as the NQF-endorsed (NQF #3559) hospital-level risk-standardized improvement rate (RSIR) following elective primary THA/TKA with the following exception: this measure attributes the outcome to a clinician or clinician group.
 Specifically, this measure will estimate a clinician-level and/or a clinician group-level RSIR following elective primary THA/TKA for Medicare fee-for-service (FFS) patients 65 years of age and older.
 Improvement will be calculated with patient-reported outcome data collected prior to and following the elective procedure.
-The preoperative data collection timeframe will be 90 to 0 days before surgery and the postoperative data collection timeframe will be 270 to 365 days following surgery; Measure Type: Outcome: PRO-PM; Level of Analysis: Clinician: Individual, Clinician: Group/Practice; Setting of Care: Inpatient/Hospital; Data Source: Claims, Other (specify), Instrument-Based Data
+The preoperative data collection timeframe will be 270 to 365 days following surgery; Measure Type: Outcome: PRO-PM; Level of Analysis: Clinician: Individual, Clinician: Group/Practice; Setting of Care: Inpatient/Hospital; Data Source: Claims, Other (specify), Instrument-Based Data

 This newly submitted PRO-PM for endorsement is the individual and group clinician-level version of NQF #3559 Hospital-Level Risk-Standardized Improvement Rate (RSIR) Following Elective Primary THA/TKA.
-The Standing Committee agreed that the evidence demonstrates a relationship between the PRO and at least one healthcare structure, process, intervention, or service.
+The Standing Committee agreed that the evidence demonstrates a relationship between the patient-reported outcome (PRO) and at least one healthcare structure, process, intervention, or service.
 It also agreed that patients find the measure to be meaningful.
 While the Standing Committee did agree that a performance gap exists, a few Standing Committee members raised concerns with the underrepresentation of non-White individuals and individuals of low socioeconomic status (SES) in the sample.
-The developer acknowledged disparities in access to hip and knee procedures nationally for vulnerable populations and a limited proportion of hip and knee recipients from racial and ethnic minorities in their testing sample.
+The developer acknowledged the disparities in access to hip and knee procedures nationally for vulnerable populations and a limited proportion of hip and knee recipients from racial and ethnic minorities in their testing sample.
 However, they noted that the sample is representative of patients who undergo elective primary total knee and hip procedures in the national population.
 The Standing Committee agreed that this outcome was important to measure.

-The SMP reviewed this measure and passed it on reliability and validity with a rating of moderate.
-The Standing Committee reviewed the SMP's feedback and requested more information on the methods that the developer used to determine patient improvement scores both pre- and postoperatively.
+Prior to the Standing Committee's review, the SMP reviewed this measure and passed the measure on reliability and validity.
+The Standing Committee reviewed the SMP's feedback and requested more information on the methods the developer used to determine patient improvement scores both preand postoperatively.
 The developer explained that the Patient Working Group was consulted to evaluate a variety of situations that could impact the ceiling and floor effects, and the Patient Working Group agreed that the cutoffs were reasonable and important.
-The Standing Committee acknowledged that robust testing was conducted for reliability yet expressed some concerns regarding validity testing, namely the percentage of missing response rates during the developer's evaluation of instrument responsiveness (37 percent), the 53 percent agreement for face validity, and whether the survey response rates would be affected if the surveys were offered in languages other than English.
+The Standing Committee acknowledged that robust testing was conducted for reliability yet expressed some concerns regarding validity testing, namely the percentage of missing response rates during the developer's evaluation of instrument responsiveness (37 percent for clinicians; 42 percent for clinician groups), the 53 percent agreement (i.e., strongly or moderately agreed) for face validity, and whether the survey response rates would be affected if the surveys were offered in languages other than English.
 The Standing Committee ultimately decided that the measure was reliable and valid despite these concerns and voted to accept the SMP's rating of moderate for both reliability and validity.